MANOJ KUMAR RAWAT

 About the author

-Manoj Kumar Rawat is a senior banking and development finance professional with over three decades of experience across rural banking, agricultural finance, MSME finance, commodity and warehouse finance, microfinance, and climate-aligned finance.
+Manoj Kumar Rawat is a senior banking and development finance professional with over three decades of experience spanning rural banking, agricultural and MSME finance, commodity and warehouse finance, microfinance, and climate-aligned finance.

 ▣ LinkedIn ▣ Goodreads ▣ Scholar ▣ ORCID ▣ EvoScore™